julianalby/asphatl-9-rejends/README.md

 - **Esport**: Shows information about the game's tournaments, including its trailer, number of tournaments held, number of participants, prize money, total races, and sponsors.
 - **Subscription**: A login form with 5 validation rules; username must be 3-15 characters, email must end with @gmail.com, date of birth must be selected, gender must be selected, and the terms and conditions checkbox must be checked.

+There is also a Figma version of the prototype with a different layout, which can be found here: https://www.figma.com/design/huPzwZAF5JaqnXYuBlz8Vo/asphatl-9-rejends-prototype?node-id=0-1&t=A1b3LMBAemDPnrUi-1

 # How to run in Visual Studio Code
 1. Open Visual Studio Code, if not installed, download from https://code.visualstudio.com/
 2. Go to **Extensions** (Ctrl + Shift + X)